hby/advent-of-code/README.md

 Just my solutions to the problems at http://adventofcode.com

 Each solution file is a record of what I did in the REPL to solve the problem.
-They intentially emphasisze the exploratory nature of problem solving and are not intedned to be stand alone programs to produce an answer.
+They intentionally emphasize the exploratory nature of problem solving and are not intended to be stand alone programs to produce an answer.

 ## License